Canon 200D vs Fujifilm X-T20

 Review summary: Canon 200D vs Fujifilm X-T20

 So how do things add up?
 Is there a clear favorite between the Canon 200D and the Fujifilm X-T20?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.